dnguyen800/dnguyen800.github.io/_posts/2019-04-26-travel-preparations.md

 Make sure your passport is at least 9 months active before the date of your flight.
 If you are traveling for more than six months, you should have at least a year's worth of time before expiration.
 If at any time during your travels your passport is within six months of expiration, it's possible you will be denied boarding a flight.
 It happens, trust me.

-Renew your passport A.S.A.P because you cannot apply for a visa without submitting your passport.
+Renew your passport ASAP because you cannot apply for a visa without submitting your passport.
 You're also supposed to sign your passport somewhere.

 <div class="box">
 	<p>Tip: You don't have to pay the $15 for a passport photo at a FedEx Office.
 There are plenty of mobile apps that will help you take passport-compliant photos that you can print for 50 cents at a Wal-mart or drug store.
 You just need a white background and a friend to help take the photo.</p>